 The Integration Management Knowledge Area has atleast 1 process in each process group, with a total of 6 processes.

-The PMBOK Guide (Fifth Edition), on page 49 lists the chart of knowledge areas to process group interactions.
+The PMBOK Guide (Sixth Edition), on page 49 lists the chart of knowledge areas to process group interactions.

 In terms of real usage of these processes in your projects, PMI says that these 47 processes are just a guideline.
 They are not mandatory, and it is up to you, as a project manager, to choose which of the 47 processes are required, and which are not required on your project.